isomerpages/moe-woodlandsringsec/_important-information/Canteen Information.md

 **Application Procedure**
 1. Download [Application Form](https://drive.google.com/file/d/1th-ZQ4wz_VS9lWXslPE3X2i3PAuMlWCE/view?usp=sharing) or obtain hardcopy form from the Corporate Office.

-2. Submit the following documents to Corporate Office or email to wrss@moe.edu.sg  by Friday, 4 Aug 2023.
+2. Attached the following documents together with application form:

-*   Completed application form
-*   Proposed menu and price list of all items to be sold
+    a.
+Proposed menu and price list of all items to be sold

-*   Photocopy of relevant certificates of applicant and stall assistant(s) such as Basic Food Hygiene Course certificate etc
+    b.
+Photocopy of relevant certificates of applicant and stall assistant(s) such as Basic Food Hygiene Course certificate etc

-*   Photocopy of the NRIC (front & back)
+    c.
+Photocopy of the NRIC (front & back)

-*   Records of past catering or canteen experiences, if any
+    d.
+Records of past catering or canteen experiences, if any

+3. Submit the completed application form and documents by 4 August 2023 via email or to the School Corporate Office.
+* Address: 10 Woodlands Ring Road S(738239)
+* Contact: 63643712
+* Email: wrss@moe.edu.sg

+**How to get there?**

+Nearest MRT: Admiralty

+Bus No. 912 from Woodlands Regional Interchange or Admiralty MRT Station

 Shortlisted applicants will be notified for an interview and food sampling at the school (at the applicant’s own expense).